André Anderson (American football, born 1988)

-André Anthony Anderson (born May 1, 1988) is a former American football running back.
-He played his college football at Tulane.
+André Anthony Anderson (born May 1, 1988) is an American former professional football player who was a running back in the National Football League (NFL).
+He played his college football for the Tulane Green Wave.

 Professional career

-Anderson went undrafted in the 2010 NFL Draft.
+Anderson went undrafted in the 2010 NFL draft.
 On April 24, Anderson signed a contract with the Buffalo Bills.
-He was cut by the Bills during final cuts on September 4, 2010 but was re-signed to their practice squad on September 21, 2010.
+He was cut by the Bills during final cuts on September 4, 2010, but was re-signed to their practice squad on September 21, 2010.
 On October 6, 2010, Anderson was promoted to the Bills' 53-man active roster.